Gyakobo/Recognizing_an_email_adress_with_DFA/README.md

 ## Drawing the DFA M

+> [!Note]
-> Note: Please note that the state "Q10" is a trap state for non-specified edges
+>Please note that the state "Q10" is a trap state for non-specified edges

 <img src="./assets/dfa_img.png" style="float: left; margin-bottom: 1rem;">